Argument from free will: Omniscience and free will

-Norman Swartz, however, contends that the above arguments commit the modal fallacy.
+Norman Swartz, however, contends that the above arguments commit what is known as modal fallacy.
 In particular, he asserts that these arguments assume that if C is true, it becomes necessary for C to be true, which is incorrect as C is contingent (see modal logic).
 Otherwise, one can argue that the future is set already regardless of his actions.

 Other means of reconciling God's omniscience with human free will have been proposed.
 Some have attempted to redefine or reconceptualize free will: